-Syrian NGOs demand release of detainees from Turkish prison
+Syrian NGOs demand release of over 90 detainees held 'unfairly' in Turkish prison

 Syrian human rights groups and NGOs have signed an open letter to UN Secretary General Antonio Guterres and UN Human Rights Commissioner Michele Bachelet calling for the release of over 90 detainees held by the Turkish-allied "Syrian National Army" (SNA) group.

 The detainees are being held at the Hilvan Prison in Sanliurfa province in southern Turkey.
 They were detained by the SNA in October and November 2019 in the areas of Tal Abyad and Ras al-Ayn, during and after Turkey's "Operation Peace Spring" against Kurdish militias in northeastern Syria.

 The 41 rights groups and NGOs who signed the letter fear that the detainees are at risk from the coronavirus and could be subjected to unfair trials in Turkish courts.
 The detainees were held in jails in Syria before being transferred to Hilvan Prison.